cirms-org/scientific-exchange/2025-09-16-simulation-radiation-sterilization/report.md

 #### 3.1.3.
 Why it matters

-Without standardized validation, modeling will remain a research tool.
-These risks mirror those in physical dosimetry: positioning uncertainty, parameter drift, measurement limitations, and dosimeter range.
-Simulation’s unique advantage is enabling rapid sensitivity studies that would be experimentally prohibitive.
-The added value of a sound modelling framework lies in leveraging this capability for quantifying and mitigating risks inherent to any dosimetry approach.
+Without standardized validation, modeling cannot transition from research to practice.
+The identified risks — positioning uncertainty, parameter drift, measurement limitations, and operator proficiency — are universal in dosimetry, whether computational or physical.
+Simulation’s key advantage is enabling rapid sensitivity studies to quantify and mitigate these universal risks in ways that would be experimentally prohibitive.

 ### 3.2.
 Theme 2: High-Value Applications to Demonstrate Worth